Terms of Reference

 1. To approve, but not direct, the Internal Audit Strategy and annual audit plan ensuring that appropriate risk assessments have been carried out when formulating the internal audit plan and to monitor performance against the plan.

-2. To review any revisions to the plan as advised by the Audit Manager and agreed by the Assistant Director Finance.
+2. To review any revisions to the plan as advised by the Audit Manager and agreed by the Director Finance.

 3. To review half yearly internal audit reports and the main issues arising and seek assurance from management that action has been taken, where necessary.
-It is proposed to report quarterly.

 4. To consider a report from Internal Audit on agreed recommendations not implemented within a reasonable timescale.